Miguel Cabrera Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.72 team ERA ranks fifth among all MLB pitching staffs.
+- The Rangers have the third-ranked team ERA across all league pitching staffs (3.65).

-- Rangers pitchers combine to allow 50 home runs (one per game), the second-fewest in the league.
+- The Rangers allow the second-fewest home runs in baseball (50 total, 0.9 per game).

-- His last time out came on Tuesday against the Pittsburgh Pirates, when the right-hander went nine innings, surrendering one earned run while giving up six hits.
+- In his most recent appearance on Wednesday against the Pittsburgh Pirates, the left-hander tossed seven innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.